Quantcast

 I\’ve been paying close attention to the news coverage of this primary season and listening to the pundits pontificate on the same points over and over again.

 They talk of exit polls as they do the breakdown dance of statistics in a variety of ways.
-Male, female, white, African American, Latino, the Boomer vote, the youth vote, economic groups, blue collar, white collar, high school graduates, college graduates, religious affiliation.
+Male, female, white, African American, Latino, the boomer vote, the youth vote, economic groups, blue collar, white collar, high school graduates, college graduates, religious affiliation.
 You name it.
 They have a statistic on how the group of the moment votes.

 And how about the debates?